nunchuk-io/nunchuk-journal/keys-are-not-enough.md

 P2SH-enabled multisig means that addresses are no longer predictable, because the order of the public keys included matters.
 For example, a 2-of-3 P2SH multisig address could be built 6 different ways, depending on how you order the 3 public keys.
 If you don't back up the redeemScript, which contains this order, you might not even know which addresses belong to you!
 All is not lost, since you can "try out" all permutations.
 But this brute-force approach is costly and non-scalable, as we shall see later on.

 Another development occured on the key component side of the address.
 Some time after P2SH was created, Hierarchical Deterministic (HD) wallets arrived.
 HD wallets were later standardized in [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
-Prior to HD wallets, a wallet is simply a collection of random private keys, the keys baring no relationship to one another.
-HD wallets mean that the private keys belong to the same family, all generated from the same root, called the master key.
+Prior to HD wallets, a wallet is simply a collection of random private keys.
+HD wallets create a key hierarchy, so that the private keys belong to the same family, all generated from the same root, called the master key.

 HD wallets also make addresses less predictable.
-Since now the user primarily deals with the master key, for each address, you need to know from which lineage the public key descended from the master key.
+With HD wallets, the user primarily deals with the master key.
+That means that for each address, you need to know from which lineage that public key descended from the master key.
 This is called BIP32 derivation path.
 Without knowing the derivation path, you would also not be able to tell which addresses on the blockchain belongs to you.

 To sum up: the introduction of BIP16 and BIP32 meant that possession of the private keys no longer suffices.
 You also need the redeemScript (for BIP16) and derivation path (for BIP32).